EsperoTech/yaade/README.md

 ## 🤔 Why did you develop Yaade?

-I was looking for a web-based Postman alternative so that API collections can easily be shared between teammates.
+I was looking for a self-hosted Postman alternative so that API collections can easily be shared between teammates.
 Even though popular solutions like <a href="https://hoppscotch.io/de/">Hoppscotch</a> exist, their self-hosted app does not come with authentication and relies on Firebase for persistency.
 Yaade is developed from the ground up with self-hosting and security in mind.
 That means sensitive information in API requests can safely be stored on your own server!

 ## 🌟 Features